Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 • The rest of the Spoke accounts consume this DNS configuration shared by the Networking account, so resources can resolve the services’ custom domain names to the Amazon VPC Lattice-generated domain name (the consumer services can know the service they want to consume needs to be done through Amazon VPC Lattice).

-The Guidance is configured to create the DNS resolution using Route 53 Private Hosted Zones.
+The guidance is configured to create the DNS resolution using Route 53 Private Hosted Zones.
 The automation does not create any private hosted zone, nor its association to the virtual private clouds (VPCs) that need to consume the DNS configuration.
 For this association, we recommend the use of Route 53 Profiles.

 Architecture overview